istio/istio.io/content/es/docs/overview/dataplane-modes/index.md

   </tbody>
 </table>

-## Layer 4 vs Layer 7 features
+## capa 4 vs capa 7 features

-The overhead for processing protocols at Layer 7 is substantially higher than processing network packets at Layer 4.
+The overhead for processing protocols at capa 7 is substantially higher than processing network packets at capa 4.
 For a given service, if your requirements can be met at L4, service mesh can be delivered at substantially lower cost.

 ### Security